zutto/gpt.vim/README.md

   ```vim
   let g:chatgpt_role = "You are a helpful commit writer who likes to write easy to understand and compact commit messages."
   ```
+- `g:chatgpt_role_completion` - same as `g:chatgpt_role` but for completion requests.

 ## Commands

 - `Chatgpt` - Calls the assistant.
 Note: You highlight contents with visual mode.
 The highlighted contents will be sent to the assistant along with your request.

+- `Gpt` - Calls the assistant with completion session, using the completion role.
+This may be wonky, as this uses chat session for completion.
+Mainly made for fun.

 - `ChatgptSetRole` - Set a custom role on the fly.